 Aetheria Classroom RPG

-Theory → Art → Commerce: an educational RPG
+Theory → Art → Commerce: directed architecture for an educational RPG

 The Full Pipeline

 Aetheria is the project that proves the system works — and honestly reveals where it doesn't.
 It traveled the complete I→II→III path: from gamification theory to game design to revenue product.
-This write-up is a post-mortem, because honest reflection on what failed teaches more than polished success stories.[1]
-Ries argues that validated learning — the disciplined process of discovering what customers actually want — is the fundamental unit of progress for startups, and that learning often comes from failure rather than success.
+I directed the comprehensive post-mortem below because honest reflection on what failed teaches more than polished success stories.[1]

 The Theory (ORGAN-I)

 Not shallow "add points and badges" gamification.
-Structural gamification — using game design principles to reshape learning:[2] Deterding's framework distinguishes between surface-level gamification (points, badges, leaderboards) and deeper gameful design that draws on game design's capacity to create intrinsically motivated engagement.
+Structural gamification Using game design principles like meaningful choice, progression systems, and narrative framing to reshape an activity, rather than just adding points and badges — using game design principles to reshape learning:[2] Deterding's framework distinguishes between surface-level gamification (points, badges, leaderboards) and deeper gameful design that draws on game design's capacity to create intrinsically motivated engagement.

 - Meaningful choices over reward schedules (Deterding's gameful design)